microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-sensitivitylabel-evaluateremoval.md

 Indicate to the consuming application what actions it should take to remove the label information.

-Given [contentInfo](../resources/contentinfo.md) as an input, which includes existing content metadata [key/value pairs](../resources/security-keyvaluepair.md), the API returns an [informationProtectionAction](../resources/security-informationprotectionaction.md) that contains some combination of one of more of the following:
+Given [contentInfo](../resources/contentinfo.md) as an input, which includes existing content metadata [key/value pairs](../resources/security-keyvaluepair.md), the API returns an [informationProtectionAction](../resources/security-informationprotectionaction.md) that contains some combination of one or more of the following:

 * [justifyAction](../resources/security-justifyaction.md)
 * [metadataAction](../resources/security-metadataaction.md)